asseinfo/react-kanban/README.md

 | `laneId`| **In source**: lane source id; **In destination**: lane destination id;|
 | `index` | **In source**: card's index in lane source's array; **In destination**: card's index in lane destination's array;|

+## 🚴‍♀️ Roadmap

+You can view the next features [here](https://github.com/lourenci/react-kanban/milestone/1).
+Feel welcome to help us with some PRs.

 ## 🤝 Contributing

 PRs are welcome: